Construction information

 80 Pelham Street

-- Construction of capping beam to connect the piles, expected to be finished by the middle of August.
+- Demolition of the eastern retaining wall expected to be complete by the end of September.

 Working hours